viclw17/viclw17.github.io/_posts/2024-07-19-glsl-cornellbox-breakdown.md

 Define the `Rectangle` class to prepare and draw the screen quad.
 This is basically the only OpenGL geometry we need to construct and send to GPU.

 ## Rectangle()
+Define vertices to draw the screen quad and send all the related objects to OpenGL.
 ```c
 class Rectangle {
  private: